 Our implementation takes advantage of OCaml's functor system, and

-type system module with typical types
+provides a Base type system module with typical types

-and typing rules, and hooks for an Extension
+and typing rules, and hooks for an Extension module to

-with new types and typing rules.
+extend the Base with new types and typing rules.

 The TeJaS system is summarized in our paper at DLS